georgeNikmus/The-Theory-and-Technique-of-Electronic-Music-Max-Patches/README.md

-All the examples from Miller Puckette's book The Theory and Technique of Electronic Music translated for Max/MSP
+All the examples/patches from Miller Puckette's book The Theory and Technique of Electronic Music translated to Max/MSP.
 Requirement: Pd4Max library